Risuun/Xcode-Swift-Utilities/README.md

 ## Description

-I developed these tools for Google Antigravity to use directly in my projects to help keep token counts down.
+These tools help cut down on token count in Google Antigravity.
+I developed this bundle in coordination with Antigravity.

 ## Installation
 - Compile and add binaries to ~Users/Username/.local/bin